 Welcome to Stonybrook School!

+It is my honor and pleasure to welcome you to the 2022-2023 school year.
+Together with our teachers, staff, and Assistant Principal, I want to welcome our students and families back to Stonybrook School!
 It is with great pride that I work alongside the staff in continuing to foster an educational community that promotes learning in an environment that is warm and welcoming.
 We at Stonybrook School provide a learning environment filled with rich experiences and together we encourage children to function at their highest level by providing quality educational programs that are unique to their academic, emotional, and social needs.
 Our school culture is one of respect and trust that affords our students the opportunity of risk-taking as part of the learning process.

 The Kinnelon Public Schools’ curriculum is based on the New Jersey Core Content Curriculum Standards and Common Core State Standards and values essential learning for all students.
 Our teachers exhibit high energy, genuine love for all children, and enthusiasm for professional growth.
-Faculty members have attended courses at Columbia University’s Teachers College as well as attending workshops to refine and extend their knowledge.
+Faculty members have attended courses at Columbia University’s Teachers College as well as follow-up workshops to refine and extend their knowledge.
 We at Stonybrook School work collaboratively to analyze student work to inform instruction.
 Differentiated learning experiences address students’ needs and encourage students to engage in rigorous activities that stretch their minds.
 Teachers assess student learning using a variety of formative and summative measures.

 The Language Arts program at Stonybrook School emphasizes a balanced approach to facilitate the development of students who are independent, life-long readers and writers.
 Students are engaged in authentic reading and writing experiences during Reading and Writing Workshop.
 Students read independently in “just right” books, practicing strategies learned during mini-lessons.
 Teachers assess student levels, group students, and plan explicit instruction that will assist in raising reading levels during guided and independent reading.
 Students may also participate in literature circles, book clubs, and reader’s theater, among many other venues.

-Stonybrook School students are all writers who publish original pieces representing a variety of genres including personal narrative, expository or non-fiction, poetry, and persuasive writing.
+Stonybrook School students are all writers who publish original pieces representing a variety of genres, including personal narrative, expository or non-fiction, poetry, and persuasive writing.
 The writers are comfortable and proud to share their published pieces with real audiences.
 Teachers confer with students on a regular basis, noting the strategies the students are using in their writing.
-Based upon the data collected, the teacher determines the skills and strategies the writer needs to learn next.
-The process is a cycle that includes explicit instruction followed by guided practice, and the independent use of the strategy in their writing.
+Based on the data collected, the teacher determines the skills and strategies the writer needs to learn next.
+The process is a cycle that includes explicit instruction followed by guided practice, and the independent use of strategy in their writing.

 Our Mathematics program provides our students with a hands-on approach, through which our students learn practical strategies to develop and reinforce concepts and real-world problem-solving.